abbeygirl/nzedb/Install-Guide:-Windows.md

 * After the install, you need to go in the admin, site edit section and add the magic file path (magic.dll which comes with gnuwin32, it's somewhere in c:\GetGnuWin32\gnuwin32) you need to put the whole location to the file, ie c:\example\magic.dll YOU MUST DO THIS OR THE SCRIPTS WILL CRASH.

+* To get covers working, you need to add an alias in apache to where you set the covers during the installation, by default it would be c:\xampp\htdocs\nZEDb\resources\covers\ you can read a guide here http://willi.am/blog/2011/02/24/creating-xampp-alias-directories/ to find out how to add an alias for xampp.

 From there the work is just getting started but this will give you a working nZEDb site running under XAMPP on Windows.
 How you fine tune your site is up to you.